samthebest/dump/other-tutorials/kafka-ds-tutorial.md

 Observe we create our scala component inside a subdirectory instead of the root.
 This is to allow for creating further subdirectories for components in different languages.
 Then we only need a single repo, which is the modern recommended way to build applications (google Monorepo).

-**Estimated Time**:
-Scala Expert: 1 minute
-Scala Beginner: 1 - 2 hours
+**Estimated Time**: Scala Expert: 1 minute, Scala Beginner: 1 - 2 hours

 ### Step 3 - Create a Python dummy model project